jonh213412421/Java-Exercises/README.md

-Basic Exercises in Java :blush:
+Some Basic Exercises in Java :blush: